 Four theaters in Sweden have added a sexism rating to their movies, resulting in a great deal of publicity for these theaters and a Scandinavian cable channel that also plans to use the rating.
 It’s a simple pass/fail of the Bechdel test.

 The Ontario Film Review Board came close to gender based ratings in the 1990s.
 The 1991 version of Cape Fear included a “Brutal Violence” warning, in part because a woman is attacked.
 Toronto Star columnist Michele Landsberg supported the call for an additional “Violence Against Women” warning for such scenes.
 The chair of the film board rejected the notion, stating it would be unfair to “elevate violence against one gender to a higher level than violence against the other.”
 The NDP government supported the introduction of a “Violence Against Women” warning.
 They appointed a new board chair, but the furor over approval of explicit sex scenes following the Supreme Court Butler decision shifted priorities and the warning was never established.
 The board has continued to be gender neutral despite occasional complaints.
-For example, the board was criticized for not including gender information along with the “Sexual Content” warning for Brokeback Mountain.
+For example, the board was criticized for not specifying that the “Sexual Content” in Brokeback Mountain concerned two men.

 At best, film ratings are a crude measure of film content, and the Bechdel test as a rating is particularly crude.
 All it tells you is that at some point two women will talk about something other than a man.
-The chances of it actually affecting anyone’s decision to see a movie are so slight it becomes meaningless.
+However, that’s a rare enough occurrence in movies that it may be worth noting.